nosarthur/nosarthur.github.io/_drafts/baby-essentials.md

 tags: [parenting]
 ---

+No one and nothing can prepare you for the tremendous effort of raising a child.
+Sure you might have glimpses here and there from friends and family already with little ones, but until you have your own, you truly cannot anticipate what lies ahead.
+Gone are the lazy afternoons of mindless internet surfing, last minute weekend getaways, leisurely strolls at whim.
 With a newborn baby, evenings seem like dead loops of

 * is the baby hungry?
 * is the diaper dirty?